mongodb/docs-cluster-to-cluster-sync/source/includes/api/tables/progress-response.rst

    * - ``verification.destination.`` ``lagTimeSeconds``
      - integer
-     - Time in seconds since the last verification check performed on the source cluster.
+     - Time in seconds since the last verification check performed on the destination cluster.

        .. versionadded:: 1.9